jayashri94/babel/README.md

 sbatch --nodelist=node02 noderun_hor.sh
 ```

 This will automatically run the simulation without any graphic visualization.
-To change the number of beams, open `run_hor.mac` and change the number in the line `/run/beamOn <number>`.
+To change the number of beams, open `run_hor.mac` and change the number in the line `/run/beamOn 1000`.
 You must do `make` in the `build` directory after changing this.

 Once the simulation is done, the output ROOT file `output_hor.root` will be generated.